 Lemala Ngorongoro: Our full report

-Our viewLemala Ngorongoro has very easy access to the crater floor; it's close to the 'Sopa' descent road on the eastern side of the crater (in fact closer to it than the Sopa Lodge after which the road is named – and it's actually inside the park gate!)
-It is also a good spot to do some walking amongst the forests and the hills of the crater rim, or to visit a local Masaai village.
+Lemala Ngorongoro has very easy access to the crater floor; it's close to the 'Sopa' descent road on the eastern side of the crater and is actually inside the park gate.
+This makes it very convenient for getting into the crater as early as possible.
+While it lacks views of the crater floor, it’s a good spot to go walking amongst the forests and the hills of the crater rim, or to visit a Maasai village.

 Food & drink